 Top Admission Factors Considered by Colleges

-Overall grade point average.
+Grades in all courses.
 Your overall GPA also serves as an indicator of your academic success in high school.
 The college may also look over your transcript, which lists every class that you have taken in high school and the grade you received in each class.

 Demonstrated interest.
 Going on a college visit, talking with admission officers, or doing an enthusiastic interview can call attention to how much you really want to attend.
 Applying for an early decision may also make a good impression.

-- Use College Match to look up the specific admissions criteria for the colleges that interest you.
+- Use College Match to look up the admission criteria for the colleges that interest you.
 Select the Admission tab to see which factors the college rates as Very Important, Important, Considered, or Not Considered.

 - To see the credentials of students applying and admitted to your target colleges, visit the Admissions Tracker.